CodiumTeam/docker-training/exercise-11/README.md

 # Exercise 11: Pipelines

 In this exercise you will configure a continuous integration pipeline.
-The purpose is for your code to be build an image with your code, test it, and then push it to a registry.
+The purpose is: build an image with your code, test it, and then push it to a registry.

 ## Jenkins